SynapseMedia/nucleus/README.md

 ```

 It will result in a directory structure after having downloaded the assets and ingested them into IPFS.
 As you can see
-the `index` is used to define the name of the resulting file name in the IPFS directory
+the `index` is used to define the name of the resulting path in the IPFS directory

 ```
 /{cid}